fusaa/insurance_cross_sell/README.md

 # Deploy

+API was created and deployed to HEROKU.
+In addition, a Google Spreadsheet has been made, which is available to download from this repository(as .xlsx format - needs to be imported into Google Spreadsheets).

-Model has been deployed in the format of a Google Spreadsheet.
-That will allow easy management of the customer for contacts.
-It was created a button Get Scores > Get Predictions, this way list can be updated on the fly with new leads as well while using the model.
+This way of deployment with an easy-to-use spreadsheet service will allow effortless management for the team.
+Observe that a button has been created: "Get Scores > Get Predictions" using Google Script on the spreadsheet.
+Code is also available in the repository.
+Users can update this list on the fly with new leads, and with a single click, they can get the customers' scores for prioritizing which ones to call.

 ![deploy](https://user-images.githubusercontent.com/66756007/200315857-cff3cb1b-4def-489e-b7c6-a832abca735e.gif)